Search: 33 results

 After this, King Jehoshaphat of Judah returned safely to his palace in Jerusalem,

-A third are to be at the king’s palace, and a third are to be at the Foundation Gate, and all the troops will be in the courtyards of the Lord’s temple.
+Another third of you will be stationed at the royal palace and still another third at the Foundation Gate.
+All the others will stand in the courtyards of the Lord's temple.

 He set the rest of the people to serve as guards for the king, and each one brandished weapons in his hand, from the south side of the Temple to the north side of the Temple, around the altar, and surrounding the palace.

-Then he took with him the commanders of hundreds, the nobles, the governors of the people, and all the people of the land and brought the king down from the Lord’s temple.
-They entered the king’s palace through the Upper Gate and seated the king on the throne of the kingdom.
+He summoned the officers of the units of hundreds, the nobles, the rulers of the people, and all the people of land, and he then led the king down from the Lord's temple.
+They entered the royal palace through the Upper Gate and seated the king on the royal throne.

 You defeated Edom and it has gone to your head.
 Gloat over your success, but stay in your palace.
 Why bring calamity on yourself?
 Why bring down yourself and Judah along with you?"